Albert B. Alkek Library

 Wireless access to the university network is available within the Alkek Library.
 Laptop computers may be checked out for building use and there are multiple workstations, laser printers and scanners located throughout the building.

-Last summer, the library opened Alkek One, a suite of creative technology spaces designed to give students from all disciplines access to resources that will help them explore, create, and discover.
-These new spaces include: the Immersion Studio, for exploring virtual, augmented and mixed realities; MakerSpace, for creating physical innovations; GeoSpace, for GIS and data story telling exploration; DesignSpace for discovering 2D and 3D design possibilities; and the YouStar Studios, for recording audio and video projects and editing polished productions.
+The first floor of the library known as Alkek One, includes a suite of creative technology spaces designed to give students from all disciplines access to resources that will help them explore, create, and discover.
+These spaces include: the Immersion Studio, for exploring virtual, augmented and mixed realities; MakerSpace, for creating physical innovations; GeoSpace, for GIS and data story telling exploration; DesignSpace for discovering 2D and 3D design possibilities; and the YouStar Studios, for recording audio and video projects and editing polished productions.

 The library maintains cooperative borrowing agreements with other libraries in the region.
 Through TexShare, a statewide resource sharing program, students and faculty may borrow materials held by most public and private university libraries in the state.
 In addition, books and articles not available through Texas State can be requested through Interlibrary Loan and they will be borrowed from libraries across the country and sometimes even internationally.